souktha/souktha.github.io/misc/repartition-boneblk/index.rst

         $mkimage -f kernel.its zImage.itb

 The output zImage.itb (I can name it anything) is my FIT file ready to be loaded.
-I need to do one more thing to complet this process.
+I need to do one more thing to complete this process.

 Create boot.scr
 ----------------